 - Hospice room and board while the terminally ill person is an inpatient in a hospice; - Outpatient and other customary hospice services provided by a hospice or hospice team; and - Counseling services provided by a member of the hospice team. - These services and supplies are eligible only if the hospice operates as an integral part of a hospice care program, and the hospice team includes at least a doctor and a registered graduate nurse.
-Each service or supply must be ordered by the doctor directing the hospice care program and be:

-- Provided under a hospice care program that meets standards set by Cigna Healthcare International.
+Each service or supply must be ordered by the doctor directing the hospice care program and be: - Provided under a hospice care program that meets standards set by Cigna Global Health Benefits.
 If such a program is required by law to be licensed, certified, or registered, it must meet that requirement; and - Provided while the terminally ill person is in a hospice care program. - Hospice benefits also include eligible expenses for counseling services for the family unit, if ordered and received under the hospice care program.
 Benefits will be paid if: - On the day before the terminally ill person passed away, he/she was: - In a hospice care program; - A member of the family unit; and - A covered participant. - The charges are incurred within three months after the death of the terminally ill person.

-Fertility Treatment Procedures
+Infertility Treatment Procedures

 There are special covered procedures that induce pregnancy but do not treat the underlying medical condition.
 They include (but are not limited to) artificial insemination and in-vitro fertilization.
-Infertility services are subject to a \$35,000 combined lifetime maximum benefit for each covered individual (yourself and/or your spouse/domestic partner).
-This limit applies to all benefits combined in a lifetime, and applies regardless of whether the services were received in-/out-of-network or outside the United States or under a U.S. domestic Medical Plan, such as Option 1, Option 2 and the Medicare Indemnity and under prior U.S. medical plans of JPMorganChase (such as the Point of Service High/Low) and the medical plans of a heritage organization that was acquired by JPMorganChase.
+Infertility services are subject to a \$20,000 combined lifetime maximum benefit for each covered individual (yourself and/or your spouse/domestic partner).
+This limit applies to all benefits combined in a lifetime, and applies regardless of whether the services were received in-/out-of-network or outside the United States or under a U.S. domestic Medical Plan such as Option 1, Option 2 and the Medicare Indemnity and under prior U.S. medical plans of JPMorgan Chase (such as the Point of Service High/Low and the Consumer Driven Health Plan) and the medical plans of a heritage organization that was acquired by JPMorgan Chase.
 This limit does not apply to the diagnosis of infertility and/or its cause.
-All procedures and access will be governed by Cigna Healthcare International's protocols for determining appropriateness of care.
+All procedures and access will be governed by Cigna Global Health Benefits' protocols for determining appropriateness of care.
+Please Note: In order to receive benefits for infertility services, you must contact Cigna Global Health Benefits and receive precertification before obtaining services.